Boat Batteries: Everything a Boat Owner Must Know About Marine Batteries

 Generally speaking, you may be able to use a battery saver to try to recharge a dead marine battery.

 There are a few situations where this will not work.
-If your battery has a short circuit or an open cell, you are not going to be able to do anything other than repairing that situation to fix your battery.
-These are unique cases, and require a completely different solution.
+If your battery has a short circuit or an open cell, you are not going to be able to do anything other than repair that situation to fix your battery.
+These are unique cases and require a completely different solution.

 However, for marine batteries that are simply dead, you may have a few recovery options.